NanoLab is a classified Class 100 cleanroom located at the Department of Physics.

 The manager of NanoLab (Dr. Roushdey Salh) was recruited from Germany, and is formally hired at the Department of Physics.

 The equipment in NanoLab is made available to all scientists at Umeå University, as well as external institutions, for a fee of 300 SEK per hour.
 It is possible for high-volume users to apply for a discount.
 The NanoLab manager offers training sessions on each piece of equipment on an annual basis or on demand, and after approval following the training the user can independently use the equipment he or she has been trained on.
 Non-approved users can only use a piece of equipment under the supervision of the manager.
-Manuals and handbooks have been developed for each piece of equipment, and are available online on the NanoLab website:
+Manuals and handbooks have been developed for each piece of equipment, and are available online or beside the equipment.

 All of the equipment in NanoLab is available for booking during normal work days, and the booking system is available at:

 Training and special courses concerning the equipment are offered annually often in November or December (exact date announced under KBC research courses), but also possible on demand.